 Navigating the Car Accident Claims Process for Property Damages

 In most cases, victims of car accidents who do not suffer injuries recover compensation through the insurance claims process.
-The process is generally the same whether you handle it on your own or if you enlist the help of a New Orleans car accident lawyer who can help protect your rights.
+The process is generally the same whether you handle it on your own or if you enlist the help of a lawyer to protect your rights.
+This process includes: